Arb1trage/Arb1trage/README.md

 * 🎓 Researching on **InfoSec** & **Malware**

-* 💡 Open to collaborating on projects and potential business ideas.
+* 💡 Open to collaborating on projects and potential business ideas

 * 💻 Currently working on **Blockchain Investigation Suite**